Houston Social Security Disability Questions Answered

 Your path to receiving benefits starts with a call to our office.
 You’ll find our staff to be friendly, courteous, eager to answer your questions.
 And even if you decide not to file at this time, I think that it’ll be information that you can use to file at another time.

-Fighting Battles For People Who Can’t Fight Themselves
+Houston Social Security Attorneys Fighting Battles that People Can’t Fight Themselves

 In closing, I’d like to say that I received a phone call from a client that we had helped a long time ago.